 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Hand Tools Sectional Committee had been approved by the Production and General Engineering Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Hand Tools Sectional Committee had been approved by the Production and General Engineering Division Council.

 Metal cutting shears are used for cutting scrap metal to a suitable size for handling and transport to a metal recovery operation, it is usually used for cutting rough shapes out of medium-sized pieces of sheet metal.
 This standard has been formulated with a view to ensuring the minimum standard of quality of the tools so that they will have a longer useful life.
 It specifies the certain basic overall dimensions of functional importance only without imposing any limitation on details of design.